 Texas Colon & Rectal Specialists (TCRS) is the only colorectal group in the area that offers specialized ostomy care.
 It is all part of our mission to make sure that every patient receives the highest quality of ostomy care not only during a procedure, but after as well.

-Ostomy care services from certified enterostomal therapy nurses are currently available at two of our locations: Irving and Medical City Hospital of Dallas.
+Ostomy care services from certified enterostomal therapy nurses are currently available at five of our locations: Baylor Irving, Medical City Dallas, Texas Health Presbyterian Dallas, Medical City Plano and Baylor Grapevine.

 A stoma is an artificial opening created by attaching a portion of your bowel to the skin on your abdomen allowing waste to be transferred to the outside of the body into a bag or pouch.
 A stoma can be permanent or temporary depending on the procedure, but all stomas require special care.